18WH1A1209/III-year-Lab/CN&WT LAB/CN Experiments/Experiment 2/Readme.md

 ## Aim of the Experiment
 To implement data link layer framing such as

-i.character count ii. character stuffing and iii.bit suffering
+i.character count ii. character stuffing and iii.bit stuffing

 ### Step by step procedure of experiment
-1.Entering the number of frames required
+1.Assigning i=0 and count=0

-2.Entering characters in the frames
+2.Entering the Data bits

-3.Scan the frames
+3.Scan the data bits

-4.Printing the character count of the frames

-5.Printing data recieved

-6.Printing frames at the reciever
+4.If the bit is 1, then check for four consecutive 1,s

+5.If so then stuff a bit 0 at that position

+6.Printing data bits berofe stuffing

+7.Printing data bits after stuffing

 ### Output